Robert J. Rhee

 John H. and Mary Lou Dasburg Professor of Law

 Professor Rhee’s legal experience includes positions as a law clerk on the U.S. Court of Appeals for the Third Circuit, and a trial attorney in the Honors Program of the U.S. Department of Justice.
 He also has significant investment banking experience.
 He was a vice president in financial institutions investment banking at Fox-Pitt, Kelton (then a unit of Swiss Re) in New York, a real estate investment banker at Deutsche Banc Alex.
 Brown, and an M&A investment banker at UBS Warburg in London.
 He has worked on public and private M&A assignments, distressed restructurings, private equity funding, and debt and equity issuances.
 He is an active writer and scholar.
-His articles have been published in leading journals including New York University Law Review, Michigan Law Review, Northwestern University Law Review, Vanderbilt Law Review, Notre Dame Law Review, Emory Law Journal, William & Mary Law Review, and Florida Law Review.
+His articles have been published in leading journals including New York University Law Review, Michigan Law Review, Northwestern University Law Review, Vanderbilt Law Review, Washington University Law Review, Minnesota Law Review, Notre Dame Law Review, Emory Law Journal, William & Mary Law Review, and Florida Law Review.

 J.D., George Washington University